freebsd/freebsd-quarterly/2018q4/nosh.md

 keys on a JIS 106/109-key keyboard or a Korean 103/106-key keyboard and the conventional keys used on other keyboards.
-The blurb includes [an example of how this works for a Japanese user](http://jdebp.eu./Softwares/nosh/japanese-input-methods.html), and the virtual terminal chapters of the <i>nosh Guide</i> now incorporate input methods into the doco.
+The blurb includes [an example of how this works for a Japanese user](http://jdebp.eu./Softwares/nosh/japanese-input-methods.html), and the virtual terminal chapters of the `nosh Guide` now incorporate input methods into the doco.

 Another area of work was eliminating Wide NCurses from almost all of the